-Teamwork.
-A defining aspect of the Berkeley-Haas MBA, we hold teamwork in high esteem.
-Many students claim IBD as their best teamwork experience.
-The teams are put together such that each person brings a different strength.
+IBD holds teamwork in high esteem, and structures its teams in such a way that each person brings a different strength.
 This diversification ensures that all members are equally valued and respected.

-Open mind.
-You will likely be working in a country to which you have never traveled and very often in an industry that likewise is new.
-Fostering an open mind and learning to value new relationships is an integral part of the IBD education.
+Your client may be located in a country to which you have never traveled, and may be in an industry that you're unfamiliar with.
+Fostering an open mind and learning to value new relationships is an integral part of the IBD experience.

-Timeline.
-IBD is a year-long course.
-Beginning in the spring semester of your first year, it culminates in the fall semester of your second year with the annual IBD Conference.
+IBD is a year-long course that begins in the spring (or summer) semester that you particiate in IBD, and culminates in the fall semester following with the annual IBD Conference.

-Projects.
-When you apply to IBD, you will have a chance to broadly prioritize where you want to work, whether by continent, sector or language.
+When you apply to IBD, you will have a chance to broadly prioritize where you want to work, whether by continent, country, sector or language ability.
 Note: we cannot guarantee accommodation of your preferences.